 NORCAT, a mining technology company in northern Canada, is relying on the OPC DataHub to prepare for upcoming space missions.
 Under the supervision of NASA and the Canadian Space Agency, NORCAT is developing a hard-rock drill capable of taking samples from the moon and Mars under extreme conditions, with no human operator.

-The drill will be used first on a mission in 2011 or 2013 to Shackleton Crater at the south pole of the moon.
+The drill was used first on a mission in 2013 to Shackleton Crater at the south pole of the moon.
 Scientists believe they may find traces of water there in the form of ice, as close as one meter to the surface.
 The most likely location is in shadowed areas, shielded from the burning rays of the sun, but also completely cut off from radio contact on earth.
 Thus NORCAT's drill must operate completely autonomously-drill through different types of rock, extract samples, and put them into a crusher-all without any human control whatsoever.
 It must be pre-programmed to anticipate any irregularities and potential hazards in the process, and respond accordingly.

 "The Q5 is excellent.
 We've been phasing out PLCs since 2000, and slowly integrating Q5 into our systems," said Tom.
 "But we ran into a problem-we couldn't connect our HMI to Q5."